studygyaan/How-to-Install-Django-Web-Framework-on-Ubuntu/README.md

 ## Tutorial Link - http://studygyaan.com/django/how-to-install-django-web-framework-on-ubuntu

+In this tutorial, we’ll setup the Django Framework Environment.
+We’ll install Python 3, Pip 3 and virtualenv, for providing necessary tools for your Django Web Application.

 ### Setup
 1. Create a folder and put all the files inside it.
 2. Create a virtual environtment